Ok, that’s it – you can't do it anymore. You’re done.

 A counselor, therapist or a professional divorce coach can help the two of you deal with the emotional aspects and gain the clarity required to work together to divorce peacefully.
 He or she can also help you discuss and plan for how to tell the kids about divorce.

-"This might be a good time to do some couples therapy.
+"This might be a good time to do some marriage counseling.

 A lot of times it can be really hard for one spouse to hear it, that the other one is done and couples therapy can be a chance to just say in a direct way, 'This is over.
 I can’t do this anymore.
 I need to move on.'